 The Net Profits Interests represent net profits overriding royalty interests in various properties owned by the operating partnership.
 The Royalty Properties consist of producing and nonproducing mineral, royalty, overriding royalty, net profits, and leasehold interests located in 573 counties and parishes in 25 states.
-We retained the independent petroleum engineering firm of Huddleston & Co., Inc. to estimate proved oil and natural gas reserves attributable to the Royalty Properties as of December 31, 2006.
-The operating partnership retained the independent petroleum engineering firm of Calhoun, Blair & Associates, Inc. to estimate proved oil and natural gas reserves attributable to its interest in the properties underlying the Net Profits Interests as of December 31, 2006.
-Amounts set forth herein attributable to the Net Profits Interests reflect our 96.97% net share of Calhoun, Blair's estimates.
-Although new discoveries have occurred on certain of the Royalty Properties, based on engineering studies available to date, no events have occurred since December 31, 2006 that would have a material effect on our estimated proved developed reserves.
+Amounts set forth herein attributable to the Net Profits Interests reflect our 96.97% net share.
+Although new discoveries have occurred on certain of the Royalty Properties, based on engineering studies available to date, no events have occurred since December 31, 2007 that would have a material effect on our estimated proved developed reserves.